Umuchu: Climate

 The climate of Umuchu is tropical savanna.
+It experiences a Tropical Wet and Dry (Savanna) climate, characterized by consistently high temperatures (around 28–30 °C annually), significant humidity, distinct rainy (wet) and dry seasons, and ample sunshine, typical for equatorial West Africa, with weather often described as hot, humid, and occasionally rainy or cloudy, especially in wet months.

 Every month is warm and there is both a wet and dry season.
-Umuchu experiences 61°F average annual temperature and 414′′ of precipitation annually.
 With an average humidity of 74% and a UV-index of 7, there are 91 dry days per year.